dangreenisrael/eslint-plugin-jest-formatting/docs/rules/padding-before-describe-blocks.md

-# padding-describe-blocks
+# padding-before-describe-blocks

 ## Rule Details

-This rule enforces at least one line of padding before describe blocks (newline or comment).
+This rule enforces a line of padding before describe blocks

 Examples of **incorrect** code for this rule: